-The Grand Start of the Olympic Torch Relay in Fukushima on Thursday 25 March brought with it a sense of new beginnings and the promise of springtime, as the Olympic Flame began its long journey across Japan before it sparks the cauldron at the Olympic Stadium at the climax of the Opening Ceremony of the Tokyo Olympic Games on 23 July 2021.
+The Grand Start of the Olympic Torch Relay in Japan's northeastern prefecture Fukushima on Thursday marked the beginning of a four month-journey towards the Opening Ceremony of the Tokyo Games on 23 July 2021.

-The ceremony marked the start of the Olympic Torch Relay that leads the way up to the Opening Ceremony (on 23 July 2021) of this summer’s Olympic Games.
 The event was smaller than originally planned, but it met the moment with a subtle flourish.
-A spirit of sharing was alive on a hazy morning in Fukushima as it will be, surely, over the course of the next 121 days while the torch, lit by the rays of the sun at the Temple of Hera in Greece, makes its way, deliberately and purposefully, toward the cauldron of the Tokyo Olympic Stadium.
-There it will preside from its perch over the 2020 Tokyo Olympic Games.
+A spirit of sharing was alive on this hazy morning in Fukushima while the torch makes its way toward the cauldron of the Tokyo Olympic Stadium over the next 121 days.

 The J-Village was also the venue where the 2011 Japan women’s national football team (known as the Nadeshiko in honour of the pink mountain flower prized in the country as a symbol of beauty and strength) trained ahead of what would become the biggest achievement of any Japanese team in international competition.

 Their World Cup victory in 2011 over the United States in Frankfurt is remembered to this day as a marker of morale for the country.
 The players of that 2011 team, like Sawa Homare, Miyama Aya and Maruyama Karina, are all hailed as national heroes.

 “I spent five years in Fukushima and I feel like half of me was made here,” said Maruyama.
 “I thought about the people here as I ran today.”